sbossman/stratus/README.md

      CSS files are stored in (with the `/` at the end)
    - The output filepath should be the directory you want all of the statically generated HTML files in (with the `/` at the end)
-   - *For an example run command, see `makefile`, and for an exmple input text list, see `siteMake.txt`*
+   - *For an example run command, see `makefile`, and for an example input text list, see `siteMake.txt`*
 4. All of your HTML files should now be placed in the output folder
    - If there are any errors in your Stratus or CSS files, these may not be